laibah-iqbal/uber-dashboard-pipeline/README.md

 - **dbt** was used to run basic tests on the raw data and then transform it into a star schema.
 - **PostgreSQL** was used as the data warehouse.
 - **Metabase** I chose it as the visualization layer due to how easy it is to connect to the database and create a dashboard for sharing.
+- **Docker** All tools were running as services on their own Docker containers.
+Docker compose makes it very convenient to tear down and restart the pipeline and for services to communicate over the network.
+- **Terraform** was used to conveniently start a GCP VM.
+I chose the type of GCP instance by experimenting with required disk space and RAM.

+### Future Work: ###
+1. I didn't employ CI/CD practices in this project.
+If I revisit this project, I'll use Github Actions.
+2. Testing was only done at the start of the pipeline.
+I didn't conduct any data quality checks at the end before visualizing.